Scott Atran: Early life and education

 Atran was born in New York City in 1952.
-While a student, he became assistant to anthropologist Margaret Mead at the American Museum of Natural History.
+He spent his formative years in Baltimore County, Maryland and Scott graduated from Milford Mill High School.
+While a student at Columbia University, he became assistant to anthropologist Margaret Mead at the American Museum of Natural History.
 He received his BA from Columbia College, MA from Johns Hopkins University, and PhD in anthropology from Columbia University.

 Career

 Atran has taught at Cambridge University, Hebrew University in Jerusalem, the École pratique des hautes études and École polytechnique in Paris, and John Jay College of Criminal Justice in New York City.
 He is emeritus research director in anthropology at the French National Centre for Scientific Research and member of the Jean Nicod Institute at the École normale supérieure.
 He is also research professor of public policy and psychology at the University of Michigan, founding fellow of the Centre for the Resolution of Intractable Conflict at Oxford University, and cofounder of ARTIS International.
-He was elected to the National Academy of Sciences.
+He was elected as a fellow of the Cognitive Science Society and a member of the U.S. National Academy of Sciences.

 Early years

 In 1974 he originated a debate at the Royaumont Abbey in France on the nature of universals in human thought and society.
 Other participants included linguist Noam Chomsky, psychologist Jean Piaget, anthropologists Gregory Bateson and Claude Lévi-Strauss, and biologists François Jacob and Jacques Monod.
-Howard Gardner and others consider this event a milestone in the development of cognitive science.
+Howard Gardner and others consider this event a milestone in the development of cognitive science and its integration into the wider scientific community.

 Research

-Atran has experimented on the ways scientists and ordinary people categorize and reason about nature, on the cognitive and evolutionary psychology of religion, and on the limits of rationality in understanding and managing deep-seated cultural and political conflict.
+Atran has experimented on the ways scientists and ordinary people categorize and reason about nature, on the evolutionary psychology and cognitive science of religion, and on the limits of rationality in understanding and managing deep-seated cultural and political conflict.
 His work has been widely published internationally in the popular press, and in scientific journals in a variety of disciplines.
 He has briefed members of the US Congress and the National Security Council staff with documents and presentations including "The Devoted Actor versus the Rational Actor in World Conflict", "Comparative Anatomy and Evolution of Global Network Terrorism" and "Pathways to and from Violent Extremism".
 He was an early critic of U.S. intervention in Iraq and of deepening involvement in Afghanistan.
 In April 2015, he addressed the United Nations Security Council on "Youth, Peace, and Security."

 Atran has also been a staunch opponent of political attempts to eliminate government funding for social science, arguing that it is critical to the national interest, including innovation and security in business, technology, medicine and defense.